 By the time the new governor was in place, a new highway connected Route 66 from Santa Rosa to Albuquerque, bypassing the capitol city and its many businesses.
 The new route was more direct and reduced some of the more treacherous road conditions.
 It was along this path that I-40 would be built many years later.

 For many years this picturesque city has consciously attempted to preserve and display a regional architectural style.
 By a law passed in 1958, new and rebuilt buildings, especially those in designated historic districts, must exhibit a Spanish Territorial or Pueblo style of architecture, with flat roofs and other features suggestive of the area’s traditional adobe construction.

 In addition to serving as the state capital, the city depends economically on art, tourism, construction, and real estate development.
 Set at the base of the Sangre de Cristo mountains, the city’s climate and cultural attractions have drawn an influx of new residents with an above average income and educational level.
 Restaurants, boutiques, and galleries line the streets of the city center and Canyon Road.

 The growth boom flagged temporarily in the mid-1990’s when Debbie Jaramillo, who opposed the focus on tourism, was elected mayor.
-Although she was voted out after serving one term, the city continues to face the challenges of continuing drought conditions and a widening divide between locals and recent arrivals.
+She was voted out after serving one term.
+The city continues to face the challenges of continuing drought conditions and a widening divide between locals and recent arrivals.
 Still, art and tourism remain Santa Fe’s biggest industries.